mas-bandwidth/gafferongames/content/post/network_neutrality_considered_harmful.md

 This is why I created Network Next.

 Network Next is not just another network.
 We're not building network infrastructure.
 We're not lighting up dark fiber.
 We're not creating yet another shadow internet with private interconnects.
 We don't even have an ASN.

-Instead, we're creating a **neutral marketplace** where networks compete on performance and price to carry latency sensitive traffic.
+Instead, we're creating a **neutral marketplace** where networks compete to carry latency sensitive traffic.
 In this marketplace, networks cannot identify the application or even set a different price for different applications.
 They can only compete on performance and price.

 The buyer on our marketplace is not the player, it's the application developer who uses Network Next to communicate the quality of service they want to the network.
 Network Next then runs a bid on our marketplace every 10 seconds per-player and the result of this bid is the route players take across our supplier networks.

-This creates a truly neutral network of networks, a new internet, with different classes of transit.
+This creates a truly neutral network of networks - a new internet - with different classes of transit.
 An ethical, and technologically enforced alternative to the Network Neutrality Orthodoxy that covers its ears and yells "All traffic is the same!" in 2020 even though clearly it is not.

 I hope you agree with me, but if even if you don't, we've created this marketplace over the past three years and it's now live.
 Chances are pretty good over the next 3 months when you play a game, you're playing it over Network Next and I look forward to improving the quality of your connection.